 Alcohol’s Path Through the Human Body

-After you drink alcohol, it enters your stomach and then your small intestine, where it enters your bloodstream and affects your brain and central nervous system.
+The alcohol you drink enters your stomach, and then your small intestine, where it circulates through your blood.
+After absorption, the alcohol is distributed to the organs and tissues.
+It then affects your brain and central nervous system.
 Your ability to drive is not affected by the alcohol your body has not yet absorbed.

 The Alcohol Curve